R3V1Z3/code-glory/README.md

 Click and drag to move the code section around on the rendered page.

-Code Glory uses highlight.js for syntax coloring.
-As a result, numerous color themes are available, accessible here using the style parameter.
+Code Glory uses highlight.js for syntax coloring which you can customize using the `highlight` parameter.

 Add a style parameter like so: https://ugotsta.github.io/code-glory/?gist=9787981&style=monokai